pagkly/Zed/Investopedia3/Wellness Program.md

 ## Examples of Wellness Programs

-Corporate wellness programs offer a variety of scheduled programs, such as stress management seminars that cover topics like sleep to work-life balance, cooking classes, healthy recipe exchanges, [financial well-being](https://www.investopedia.com/terms/f/financial-health.asp), and fitness challenges.
+Corporate wellness programs offer a variety of scheduled programs, such as stress management seminars that cover topics like sleep to work-life balance, cooking classes, healthy recipe exchanges, [[financial well-being]](https://www.investopedia.com/terms/f/financial-health.asp), and fitness challenges.
 Other components of an effective corporate wellness program might include healthy vending machines and cafeteria offerings.
 Healthy and appealing food might also be served at meetings and included in company-provided overtime meals.

 Google provides an example of a unique wellness program.
 The company offers employees massage therapy and has a massage program with more than 30 therapists throughout the United States.
 Another corporate wellness program was created by Draper, Inc., a manufacturer of gym equipment, window shades, and projection screens in Indiana.
 The company instituted a 10-week weight-loss challenge called “Dump Your Plump.”
 It consists of 12 teams of six employees, each competing to win weekly grocery gift cards.
 A cash prize is awarded to the overall winner.